marioarranzr/users-microservice/README.md

 The app will run in port `9091`

-### Briefing about the solution:
+### Assumptions:

 - The in-memory database is simply a list of users.
-- When a user is inserted, the system check it is not already in the database
+- When a user is inserted, the system checks that the nickname is not already in the database.

-- Unit tests for repository methods and one extra that tests the complete integration.
-- Unit tests for service
+- Nickname is mandatory when insterting and not allowed to modify.
+- When updating a user, it will search by nickname and update the other fields in the request.
+- The comunication among microservices will be done in the API Gateway that would make the requests to each microservice.
+I.e. To add a payment method in the system, from the Gateway it will be necessary at least 2 requests:

+  - user microservice
+  - if the response is **201 Created**, the next request would be:
+  - payment microservice
+  - if the response is **201 Created**, we know that new user is in the system and has payment details configured.

+- ###### (Async communication) Another way of comunication among microservices, without passing through the Gateway, would be using messages queues and posting messages for other microservices to read.